 Be prepared for your adventure.
 Plan ahead and watch the weather.
 Here are tips for winter safety while snowmobiling, ice fishing, and enjoying all that winter has to offer.

 Read the latest Winter Ice and Trail Conditions Report (Posted weekly during the winter months) for the most updated park ice and trail conditions.
 For additional area trail conditions, please visit:

 Snowshoe Trails and Loan Program

-Enjoy the tranquility of cross-country skiing in Voyageurs National Park.
-For trail information, go to winter trails.
+Enjoy the tranquility of cross country skiing in Voyageurs National Park.
+Find a cross country ski trail that's right for you.

-Voyageurs National Park, the International Falls Community Education Department and the Friends of Voyageurs National Park have partnered to offer cross-country ski rentals at the Rainy Lake Visitor Center.
-There are a large number of adult-sized skis, poles, and boots available during regular visitor center hours for $5.00 a day.
-Children's skis, boots and poles are available free-of-charge during regular visitor center hours.
+Cross country skis are available at the Rainy Lake Visitor Center.
+Adult and child-sized skis, boots and poles are available free-of-charge during regular visitor center hours.
 Call the Rainy Lake Visitor Center at (218) 286-5258 for availability.

 Ghostly winter quiet, rugged piney shorelines, and outstanding angling make Voyageurs National Park an ice angler’s dream.
 Place icehouses at least 50-feet from the center of snowmobile trails and the ice road.
 Check ice conditions before going out.
 Fishing license and ice house registration is required.

 Snowmobiling is allowed on frozen lake surfaces and designated safety portages in Voyageurs National Park.
 The park provides 110 miles of staked and groomed trails for snowmobiling.

 All land areas, including rock faces, are closed to snowmobiles with the exception of designated safety portages.
 Hill climbing is prohibited.

 Obey all closure signs.
 Areas are closed to protect your safety and to protect sensitive resources.